coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 Also, we pre-suppose that only the underlying frequencies are approximately Gaussian.
 We are assuming that the busywords impose an explicitly non-Gaussian distribution on top of the main distribution of pseudo random values.

-Nevertheless, use of Z in this way is fairly common for anomalie detectio for anomaly detection, which is the case here.
-We are only identifying anomalies and don't really need to know exactly how anomalous they are.
+Nevertheless, use of Z in this way is fairly common for anomaly detection, which is what it is being used for here.
+The violations of the criteria don't really matter in part be cause we are only identifying the busy words--we don't really need to know exactly how anomalous they are.

 The following are excerpted from the logs.
-Note that the low Z scores are all quite small negative numbers most of which are between -1 and 0, as you'd expect.
+Note that the low Z scores are all quite small negative numbers most of which are between -1 and 0, as you'd expect because we've filtered the tokens to get only words that had approximately the same frequency when the filter was created.
+On top of that, we've not added a few words with extraordinary counts, and it's the sprinkling of counters that those words land on that have exceptional counts.

 The high z scores are up in the double digits.
 This says it's spotting anomalies effetively.

 "Z-score stats" class_index=20 min_z=-0.209818386948746 max_z=18.370296042703444